 In 2013 I discovered the island of Kauai.
 I immediately fell in love.
 Since then, my wife and I have returned each year, occasionally for intimate weddings or elopements.
 While it is impossible to explore every inch of the garden island, I have made my best effort over the years and have discovered everything from lush rainforests to Mars-like desert soils in the canyon.

 NOTE: In a recent conversation with the Kauai Visitors Bureau I have learned there has been a dramatic increase in commercial photography traffic to the island which has spurned a lot of illegal drone activity and damage to some of the islands most beautiful areas.
 Some hikes are now no longer permitted due to erosion.
-For the foreseeable future I will not be photographing on Kauai as the well being of this majestic island and its fragile ecosystem is of the utmost importance.
 The below serves as a resource for couples planning their elopements on Kauai however if any part of your day involves a national or state park, I suggest contacting the DLNR and the state Film Office to ensure you obtain the proper permits and licenses.
 Mahalo!